 Welcome to Lindy What?
 Lindy Hop Nijmegen!

-Earlier this year we celebrated our fifth anniversary as a dance club with our weekend festival What’s Hop!?!
+Early in 2019 we celebrated our fifth anniversary as a dance club with our weekend festival What’s Hop!?!
 If you want to see what Lindy Hop looks like, you can check out the demonstration dances by our amazing teachers at that event in the videos section.
+To celebrate our sixth anniversary, What’s Hop!?
+Second Edition will take place on 22-23 February 2020.
+We are looking forward to seeing you there!

 Lindy what?
 The Lindy Hop is an energetic and dynamic jazz dance which evolved in 1920s and 30s Harlem, New York.
 It is a fusion of various jazz dances which came before it, most notably tap, breakaway and Charleston.
 Once you get the Lindy bug, there’s no going back!